 Pay Yourself Back

-It appears that Chase will change the eligible categories every few months.
-When using this feature, Sapphire Reserve cardholders get 1.5 cents per point value and all other eligibile cardholders get 1.25 cents per point value.
+Chase changes or renews the eligible categories every few months.
+When using this feature, Sapphire Reserve cardholders get 1.5 cents per point value and all other eligible cardholders get 1.25 cents per point value.
 Plus, cardholders earn points on the same purchases!
 More details about Chase's Pay Yourself Back feature can be found here.